moven0831/crescent-rs256-sd-example-app/README.md

 which means that the proof will disclose those attributes to the verifier.
 The subset of the attributes that may be revealed in this way is limited to those in `circuit_setup/inputs/rs256-sd/config.json` that have the `reveal` or `reveal_digest` boolean set to `true`.
 The `reveal_digest` option is used for values that may be larger than 31 bytes; they will get hashed first.
 Setting this flag changes how the circuit setup phase handles those attributes, allowing them to be optionally revealed during `show`.

 As example ways to experiment with selective disclosure, try removing `aud` from the list of revealed attributes, or adding `given_name` to the list of revealed attributes in the proof specification file.

+Note that the `rs256-db` parameter set also supports selective disclosure; this is the set used in the sample to offer both selective disclosure and key binding (see next section).

 ### Device-Bound Credentials
 The example `rs256-db` demonstrates a JWT credential that is *device bound*.
 This means that the JWT encodes the public key of an ECDSA signing key, where the private key is stored by a device (such as a hardware security module), and the device exposes only a signing API.